Welcome to Sofia Murcia Photography: Your Wedding Experience Guide

 Extra Pre-Planning Tips:

-Hair & makeup timelines: Let your artists know when we plan to photograph final touch-ups so we can catch these moments beautifully.
+Hair & makeup timelines: Let us know when your scheduled to finish hair and makeup so we can photograph final touch-ups.

-Clutter-free zones: Designate a clean area for dress/hair/makeup shots.
+Clutter-free zones: Designate a clean area for details and getting in the dress/final touches shots

 Photo box: Keep all details (rings, invitations, accessories) in one easy-to-grab spot.

-Emergency kit: Pack fashion tape, tissues, pins, lip gloss, etc.
+Emergency kit: Pack fashion tape, tissues, pins, tide pens, scissors, deodorant wipes, blotting paper, tissues, etc.

 Family Formals: Setting the Right Mindset